writethedocs/www/docs/include/conf/schedule.rst

 Sponsor Expo
 ~~~~~~~~~~~~

-The Sponsor Expo is a great chance to talk with some of our sponsors who are hiring,
-and get a sense of the job market.
+The Sponsor Expo highlights companies that are hiring or offering products for documentarians.

 * **Where**: {{about.venue}}, {{about.job_fair_room }}
 {% if not flaghasschedule %}